Certificates management and Cassandra Pt II - cert-manager and Kubernetes

 Ergonomic certificate management on Kubernetes with cert-manager

-Thankfully, these processes are well supported on Kubernetes by a tool called cert-manager.
+Thankfully, these processes are well supported on Kubernetes by a tool called cert-manager

-cert-manager is an all-in-one tool that should save you from ever having to reach for openssl or keytool again.
+again.
 As a Kubernetes operator, it manages a variety of custom resources (CRs) such as (Cluster)Issuers, CertificateRequests and Certificates.
-Critically it integrates with Automated Certificate Management Environment (ACME) Issuers, such as LetsEncrypt (which we will not be discussing today).
+Critically it integrates with Automated Certificate Management Environment (ACME) Issuer

 The workfow reduces to:

-1. Create an Issuer (via ACME, or a custom CA).
+(via ACME, or a custom CA). - Create a Certificate CR.

-3. Pick up your certificates and signing keys from the secrets cert-manager creates, and mount them as volumes in your pods’ containers.
+creates, and mount them as volumes in your pods’ containers.

 Everything is managed declaratively, and you can reissue certificates at will simply by deleting and re-creating the certificates and secrets.